abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 At [Nilenso], we've been working with a client who has chosen [Purescript] as their primary programming language.
-Since I didn't find any canonical documentation on writing a web service in PureScript, I thought I'd jot down the approach that we took.
+Since I couldn't find any canonical documentation on writing a web service in PureScript, I thought I'd jot down the approach that we took.

-The aim of this two part tutorial is to create a simple JSON REST service written in purescript, to run on a node.js server.
-This assumes that you have basic proficiency with purescript.
+The aim of this two-part tutorial is to create a simple JSON [REST] service written in Purescript, to run on a node.js server.
+This assumes that you have basic proficiency with Purescript.
 We have the following requirements:

-1. persisting users into a postgres database.
+1. persisting users into a Postgres database.
 2. API endpoints for creating, updating, reading, listing and deleting users.
 3. validation of API requests.
 4. logging HTTP requests and debugging info.